odbalapure/blood-cell-counter/README.md

 A MATALAB application that uses digital image processing technique, capable of counting the Red Blood Cells (RBCs), White Blood Cells (WBCs) and Platelets respectively from a colored image of a peripheral blood.

-_**NOTE**: The application was developed to automate the manual cell counting process which are prone to human errors not advanced machines like CBC Analyzers._
+_**NOTE**: The application was developed to automate the manual cell counting process which are prone to human errors not to replace advanced machines like the CBC Analyzer._

 ### Working of the app
 **The cell couting involves 3 steps:**